 Any “base” AAdvantage miles earned on this site will also earn Loyalty Points at a 1:1 ratio.
 Any AAdvantage mileage bonuses on top of this base earning rate likely won't count as Loyalty Points.

-If you book a stay at bookaahotels.com (which is powered by booking.com), you can earn up to a maximum of 10,000 miles per night.
-However, that is the maximum, and most stays earn far less than this.
-These AAdvantage mileage earnings count as Loyalty Points and can be an excellent way to get a lot of Loyalty Points in the new system.
+If you book a stay at aadvantagehotels.com (powered by Rocket Travel), you can earn up to 10,000 miles per night.
+However, that is the maximum; most stays earn far less than this.
+These AAdvantage mileage earnings count as Loyalty Points and can be an excellent way to get a lot of Loyalty Points.
+However, note that you won't earn hotel elite status on these bookings, nor will hotels recognize the status you have with them.

-With Marriott (including Marriott Vacations), you earn 1-2 miles per dollar spent.
+With Marriott (including Vacations by Marriott), you earn 1-2 miles per dollar spent.
 Lower-tier properties earn 1 mile, while higher-tier properties earn 2 miles per dollar spent.
 These earnings qualify for Loyalty Points at a 1:1 ratio.

-For stays at IHG properties, you earn 2 miles per $1 spent at all brands except Candlewood Suites and Staybridge Suites.
+For stays at IHG properties, you earn 2 miles per $1 spent at all brands — except Candlewood Suites and Staybridge Suites.
 At these properties, you earn 1 mile per $1 spent.
-All of these earnings qualify for Loyalty Points at 1:1.
+All of these AAdvantage mileage earnings count as Loyalty Points (at 1:1 ratio).

-Important note: In order to earn American Airlines miles (and thus Loyalty Points) with these programs, you need to change your account settings in the partner program.
-You must choose to earn AA miles (not points from the hotel program) on your hotel stays.
+Important note: To earn American Airlines miles (and thus Loyalty Points) with IHG and/or Marriott, you need to change your account settings in the partner program.
+You won't earn points from the hotel program when you choose to earn AA miles on your hotel stays.

-Take that into consideration, since you wouldn't earn Marriott Bonvoy points on future Marriott stays, for example.
-This is especially important when considering the fact that many hotel promotions require you to earn their points (not some partner program) to qualify for the promotions.
+Take that into consideration, as this means you wouldn't earn Marriott Bonvoy points on Marriott stays, for example.
+This is especially important given that many hotel promotions require you to earn their points (not some partner program) to qualify for the promotions.
+You'll need to decide if it's worth forfeiting the hotel points to bank AA miles and Loyalty Points.

 As with vacations, hotels, and cruises, American Airlines offers a rental car portal at aa.com/car.
 All miles earned from these bookings qualify for Loyalty Points at 1:1.